-Mini Thins are claimed to give you an energy boost so you can get through the day.
+To start off, Mini Thins are claimed to give you an energy boost so you can get through the day.
 This product should be taken once mid-morning and once mid-afternoon.
-The original Mini Thins contained Ephedra or Ephedrine, but the new formula does not.
-The ingredients used in this supplement are; Caffeine Anhydrous (200mg), Bitter Orange Peel Extract (83mg), Asian Ginseng Root Extract, Ginger Root Extract, Green Tea Extract, Kola Nut Extract, Rhodiola Rosea Root Extract and White Willow Bark Extract.
+The original contained Ephedra or Ephedrine, but the new formula does not.
+Now it contains Caffeine Anhydrous (200mg), Bitter Orange Peel Extract (83mg), Asian Ginseng Root Extract, Ginger Root Extract, Green Tea Extract, Kola Nut Extract, Rhodiola Rosea Root Extract and White Willow Bark Extract.

-We are uncertain when Mini Thins were first released, but they are available on Amazon for $10.59 (36 capsules).
+We are uncertain when Mini Thins were first released, but they are available on Amazon.
 Also, this product is easy to use anywhere and it does contain some herbal extracts, but read on…

 One customer commented, “Makes me very anxious and jittery.
 Not a good feeling!”

 Another user stated, “Gave me a headache and makes my hands shake.”